What could possibly make The Happiest Place on Earth even happier? How about Christmas at Disneyland?

 Believe… In Holiday Magic Fireworks

-The dazzling, holiday fireworks spectacular “Believe… In Holiday Magic” is returning in 2017 and we couldn’t be more excited.
-Guests will be surrounded by a display of Christmas colors, timeless holiday music and thousands of twinkling lights.
+The dazzling, holiday fireworks spectacular “Believe… In Holiday Magic” is returning in 2019 and we couldn’t be more excited.
+Guests will be surrounded by a display of Christmas colors, timeless holiday music and thousands of twinkling lights as they gather around the newly-renovated Sleeping Beauty Castle.
 You will see a magical snowfall on Main Street, U.S.A.
 This show is sure to add some sparkle to your holiday season.

 “it’s a small world” Holiday